Port d'Alcúdia

-Port d'Alcudia is a town and tourist resort in North East Majorca.
+Port d'Alcudia is a town and tourist resort in North East Mallorca.
 It neighbours the town of Alcúdia and has many hotels and tourist venues located within the town.
 Port d'Alcudia has a large beach which links up to nearby Muro Beach.

 Port d'Alcúdia is home to one of Europe's largest hotel complexes, the BelleVue Club.
 With 8 swimming pools and 17 apartment blocks the complex is set in 150,000 square meters of gardens.
 Its sister hotel the BelleVue Lagomonte is also located in Port d'Alcúdia.